jeffreykegler/old_kollos/design/rewrite.md

-This is in order for the semantics to be unambiguous, and to prevent the user from being surprised by a completely different semantics when the rule happens to be nulled.
+This is in order for the semantics to be unambiguous, and to prevent the user from being surprised by a sudden change to a completely different semantics when the rule happens to be nulled.
 In the SLIF, there's a third possibility.
 A nullable LHS is OK if all rules have the same semantics.
 But figuring out whether two semantics are "identical" is tricky, and I think this simpler way makes more sense.